iKiwiSec/KiwiCompiler/README.md

 ## Documentation

+You can find the KiwiVM documentation [on the website](https://document.kiwisec.com/en/kiwiVM).

 #### 1. Obtain
 After purchasing the KiwiCompiler, use the machine code generation tool, provided by the KiwiSec to extract the key of the computer to be bound.
 It will generate a unique KiwiCompiler toolkit based on the Key, authorization time, and enterprise information.